Complaints management

 Human rights in complaints management

-The introduction of the Human Rights Act 2019 (Human Rights Act) means that human rights considerations now form part of decision-making and complaints management approaches by government agencies.
+The introduction of the Human Rights Act 2019 (Human Rights Act) means that human rights

 In relation to customer complaints, this means that complaint handlers are required to identify and consider all relevant human rights when assessing and responding to complaints made under a CMS.